 Types of Therapeutic Relationship

 It is no secret that relationships affect personal healing.
-The therapeutic alliance is a one-of-a-kind connection in which the interactions, bonds, and purpose all contribute to the healing, treatment progress, and outcome success of a client.
+The therapeutic alliance is a one-of-a-kind connection in which the interactions, bonds, and purpose all contribute to a client’s healing, treatment progress, and outcome success.

 Transference